 Positions in foreign stocks have been a headwind in this first quarter.
-European stocks have underperformed U.S. stocks during this swift and severe downdraft, while emerging-market stocks have fallen a similar amount as U.S. stocks.
+European stocks and emerging-market stocks have underperformed U.S. stocks during this swift and severe downdraft.
 As markets have fallen, there has been a strong “risk-off” demand for U.S. dollars and a resulting appreciation in the U.S. dollar.
 This has hurt dollar-based investors in foreign stocks.
 In fact, European markets have performed in line with U.S. markets in their respective local currencies.
-And emerging-market stocks have outperformed U.S. stocks in local terms—dropping only 23% in local-currency terms.
+And emerging-market stocks have outperformed U.S. stocks in local-currency terms—dropping only 19%.
 We—and many other respected investors we follow—expect the dollar to weaken as the crisis abates and a global recovery resumes.
 If so, that will be an additional boost to our foreign stock returns going forward.

 Lower-Risk and Alternative Strategies